kubedb/docs/docs/guides/proxysql/quickstart/load-balance-mysql-group-replication.md

 ### Route Read/Write Requests through ProxySQL

 So, KubeDB creates two different users (`proxysql` and `admin`) in the MySQL database for proxysql.
 The `admin` user is responsible for setting up admin configuration for proxysql and the `proxysql` user is for requesting query to the MySQL servers.
-KubeDB stores the credentials of `proxysql` user in the Secret `proxy-my-group-auth`, where the username and password of the `admin` user is fixed and they are `admin` and `admin` respectively.
+KubeDB stores the credentials of `proxysql` user in the Secret `proxy-my-group-auth`, where the username and password of the `admin` user are fixed and they are `admin` and `admin` respectively.

 ```bash
 kubectl describe secret -n demo proxy-my-group-auth